tugrul512bit/InverseFX/README.md

 - Auto-vectorization flags -std=c++14 -O3 -march=native -mavx2 -mprefer-vector-width=256 -ftree-vectorize -fno-math-errno
 - Or AVX512 version of flags and 512 vector width

+How it works:

+- user has an f(x) function given to the constructor
+- constructor also takes h(step length) argument for the discrete-derivative calculations such as "two point derivative"/"five point stencil"
+- whenever inverse of f(x) at x=x0 is needed, user can call obj.computeInverse...() method
+- the computeInverse..() method uses Newton-Raphson method and discrete-derivative to approach inverse f(x0)

 Usage:

 - parallelized (fast) inversion